 - City of Peabody

-- Independence Greenway Extension Project and Multi-Use Path Construction of Independence Green recommended for TIP funding
+- Independence Greenway Extension Project and Multi-Use Path Construction of Independence Green scheduled for TIP funding

 - Feasibility study for North River Corridor underway